Deciphering Accretion-Driven Starquakes in Recycled Millisecond Pulsars using Gravitational Waves: Model

 \subsection{Moment of Inertia Calculations For A Spherical Star : \textit{model I}}

 Fig \ref{schematic} shows the schematic diagram of the model.
-We consider a spherically symmetric star with two spherical mountains present at the two magnetic axes, and we assume that there is no deformation due to the rotation of the star on its axis.
-The moment of inertia components of the spheroid (without the presence of any mountains or deformation of the star) along the magnetic axis is given by:
+We consider a spherically symmetric star with two spherical mountains present at the two magnetic axes, and we assume that there is no deformation due to the star's rotation on its axis.
+In real scenarios, we do not expect the mountains to be spherical; however, considering them to be spherical simplifies the calculations.
+Since we consider the radii of the mountains to be negligible compared to the radius of the star (in the subsequent section), the mountains' shape does not substantially affect our calculations.
+The mass of the mountains is the more determining factor.
+The mountains occur at the magnetic poles.
+This is due to the fact that the presence of a strong magnetic field channels the in-falling matter along the magnetic field lines; as a result, more matter is concentrated at the magnetic poles of the star \citep{Longhair, Koldoba_2002}.
+The moment of inertia components of the spheroid (without the presence of any mountains or deformation of the star) along the magnetic axis are given by:

 where $R$ is the radius and $M$ is the mass of the star.
 When the mass is accreted on the magnetic poles of the NS, the moment of inertia changes.
-The new moment of inertia, taking into consideration the mountains takes the form:
+The new moment of inertia, taking into consideration the mountains, takes the form:

-Where $\delta m$ represents the total mass accreted by the star and $a$ is the radius of the spherical globules of accreted mass (with the condition $a<<R$ ).
-We are interested in finding the continuous GW signal changes for such a configuration.
+Where $\delta m$ represents the total mass accreted by the star and $a$ is the radius of the spherical globules of accreted mass (with the condition $a<<R$ \citep{Sousa} ).
 The change in mass quadrupole moment \citep{Bonazzola} is given as:

 Evaluating eq \eqref{mass_quad1} gives the mass quadrupole moment by using the moment of inertia obtained from eq \eqref{Inew} as :